Costa Rican Americans: History

 Costa Rican immigration to the United States, as a percentage of total immigration from Central America, has been declining since 1960.
 In the period from 1960 to 2009, total immigration from Costa Rica to the United States represented only 3 percent of total immigration from Central America over the same period.
 Lower prices and higher wages in the United States serve as strong motivators for Costa Ricans to emigrate.
 As with many other groups of immigrants, Costa Ricans send roughly $650 million in remittances every year to support their families in Costa Rica.

 The largest communities of Costa Ricans in the United States are in California, Texas, Florida, and the New York metropolitan area, including parts of New Jersey, the state with the highest percentage of individuals identifying as Costa Rican.
 The town of Bound Brook, New Jersey has the highest percentage of Costa Ricans at 11.82 percent.
 Reasons for the phenomenon of Costa Rican immigration to New Jersey specifically are unclear, but some, including Costa Rican consulate-general Ana Villalobos and Costa Rican ambassador to the United States Roman Macaya, have posted that this immigration occurs along existing familial ties beginning with the first Costa Rican immigrants to the United States.
 Former President of Costa Rica Luis Guillermo Solis recognized the special case of Costa Ricans in Bound Brook when he visited the town in 2014 to celebrate Costa Rica's independence while in the United States for a United Nations conference.

 Naturalization rates among Costa Ricans have remained fairly steady since 2000.
 In 2000, 1,895 individuals who identified their country of origin as Costa Rica became naturalized citizens of the United States.
 In 2017, there were 1,720 individuals of the same category who became naturalized.
 In the period from 2000 to 2009, 45.7 percent of all Costa Rican immigrants to the United States became naturalized citizens, close to the average for most immigrant groups.
 In 2000, 1,324 Costa Ricans were admitted to the United States as lawful permanent residents.
 In 2017, 2,184 individuals of the same category were admitted.

-According to reporting from the Washington Post, illegal immigrants do travel along connections set up by businesses looking to take advantage of cheap undocumented labor.
-For example, The Trump Organization funneled illegal Costa Rican immigrants to Bedminster, New Jersey, where they worked on the company's golf courses in various capacities along with illegal immigrants from other Latin American countries.
+According to reporting from the Washington Post, undocumented immigrants travel along connections set up by businesses looking to take advantage of cheap undocumented labor.
+For example, The Trump Organization funneled undocumented Costa Rican immigrants to Bedminster, New Jersey, where they worked on the company's golf courses in various capacities along with undocumented immigrants from other Latin American countries.